 Complete Your Order

 Malaria is a serious and sometimes life-threatening blood disease, caused by infected mosquitos.
-It can cause flu-like symptoms and if not treated promptly, it can reproduce inside your bloodstream, eventually killing you.
+It can cause flu-like symptoms and if you do not treat it promptly, it can reproduce inside your bloodstream and eventually kill you.

 Malaria is caused by a specific parasite known as Plasmodium.
 Plasmodium is transmitted through mosquitos (mainly the ones that bite at night).
 Once an infected mosquito has bitten a human, the parasites travel to the liver, where they mature.
 After a few days, the parasites then enter the bloodstream where they multiply and infect red blood cells.

-If treated, malaria can be cured.
 It is estimated that 300-500 million people contract malaria every year and around 1 million of those affected die from the disease.
-It is important to get treated quickly if you contract malaria, as it can infect red blood cells causing severe anaemia and a reduction in oxygen flow as well as blocking the immune response.
-Luckily, in most cases, fast treatment will prevent death and taking anti-malarials significantly reduce the risks of contracting malaria in the first place.
+It is important to have treatment quickly if you contract malaria, as it can infect red blood cells causing severe anaemia and a reduction in oxygen flow as well as blocking the immune response.
+Luckily, in most cases, fast treatment will prevent death and taking antimalarials significantly reduce the risks of contracting malaria in the first place.

-If travelling to an area where there is a high risk of malaria, the most effective method of prevention is to take anti-malarials.
+If travelling to an area where there is a high risk of malaria, the most effective method of prevention is to take antimalarials.
 They help to reduce the risk of infection by around 90%.
-Other methods to reduce the risk of contracting malaria would be to cover up at night, use anti-mosquito repelleants and sleep in a mosquito net.
-Closing windows and using air conditioning also help to keep mosquitos away.
+Other methods to reduce the risk of contracting malaria would be to cover up at night, use anti-mosquito repellents and sleep in a mosquito net.
+Closing windows and using air conditioning also helps to keep mosquitos away.

 If you are travelling to an area where malaria is prevalent, it is highly recommended to take anti-malaria tablets.
-The type of tablets you take, depend on the area you are travelling to, so it is important to visit the fitfortravel (link) website to see which type of anti-malarials you require.
+The type of tablets you take, depend on the area you are travelling to, so it is important to visit the Fitfortravel website to see which type of antimalarials you require.

 Usually, the time taken from being infected to when symptoms begin to appear is around 7-18 days, however, this can vary and it can take up to one year for symptoms to develop.